Note

 ...

-Now you obtained the maximal curtailment during one time step for every bus in the network.
+Now you obtained the maximal supply in one time step for every bus in the network.

 [12]: